michaelcapponi/claranet-cloud-exercise/README.md

 - If you want to deploy and setup the application infrastructure, navigate into the claranet-app-infrastructure folder.

+    There, you may want to setup the backend for your terraform infrastructure. <br>
+    An example, based on s3 bucket as backed, is left commented in the code.

     From here, run:
     - #initialize the terraform repo files, providers and backend <br>
     **terraform init**
-    - #check which resources is going to create and save it in tfplan file <br>
+    - #check which resources is going to create and save them in tfplan file <br>
     **terraform plan -out=tfplan**
     - #deploy resources <br>
     **terraform apply "tfplan"** <br>